Discover how FHA condo approvals work, including loans and eligibility criteria.

 What to do if the condo you want isn’t FHA approved

 If mowing the lawn, cleaning the gutters, or washing windows isn’t your idea of a fun weekend activity, a condo may be the right home for you.
 Condos typically cost less than single-family homes, you’re only responsible for maintaining the interior, and they’re often located close to amenities.
 In fact, larger condominium neighborhoods may even have shared amenities such as swimming pools, pet parks, and even golf courses.
 If you’re a homebuyer with a smaller down payment, lower credit score, or higher DTI, an FHA loan could be the way to make homeownership happen.
+Additionally, condo owners pay condominium association dues for the upkeep of shared common areas, such as garages, pools, outside hallways, gyms, and clubhouses.

 What is an FHA approved condo?